Huawei plans high-end phone launch under cloud of Google ban

 The Commerce Department declined to comment.

 Huawei can likely use an open-source version of Android without falling foul of the U.S. ban on sales to them.
-But Google’s apps can only be used under a paid license.
+But Google’s apps can only be used under a paid license from the search giant.

 “Without Google Services, no one will buy the device,” said independent analyst Richard Windsor.
 The Google software normally comes pre-loaded on Android devices.

 Huawei earlier this month announced its own mobile operating system, dubbed Harmony.
-But analysts are skeptical that it is yet a viable alternative to Android.
+But analysts and Huawei executives are skeptical that it is yet a viable alternative to Android.

 Huawei vaulted quickly into the top ranks of the global smartphone business in recent years with highly regarded hardware, and Europe has been a key market.